uprun/Skills/README.md

 #4 idea is that I am tired of inconsistent database and code states like you make some change in database and then code breaks because you deleted/changed type of some column and you then need to fix code as soon as possible because your application just does not work --> so I think that better to have immutable data and classes that is why there are nodes in my project which are representation of virtual memory.

+#5 idea is that it should be something trully visual programming independent from any existing language but incorporating all great ideas in functional, object oriented, procedural and logical programming.
+So mix of LunaLang, c#, haskell, lisp, prolog.

 And all these ideas I want to mix in this project will see what will be at finish of it.